Your doctor may suggest that you take Otezla (apremilast) if you have any of the following conditions:

 What side effects would stopping Otezla cause?

 Stopping Otezla doesn’t cause side effects or withdrawal symptoms.
+(Withdrawal refers to symptoms that can occur if you stop taking a drug your body is dependent on.)
 But keep in mind that stopping this medication could cause symptoms of your condition to come back.
 Be sure to talk with your doctor before stopping Otezla.

 Do Otezla’s side effects go away?